NEET/JEE Coaching Scholarship

 It helps in secondary growth.

-It provides mechanical support to herbaceous stem.
+It provides mechanical support to herbaceous stems.

 It helps hydrophytes in facilitating buoyancy.